codeofandrin/codeofandrin/README.md

 <br>
 <samp>
-I'm a passionate 19-year-old Firmware Developer programming in C and Python Programmer, primarily working with APIs.
-Currently, I'm learning web development.<br>
+I'm a 19-year-old software developer, proficient in firmware development and Python enthusiast.
+I primarily work with APIs and also do some web development.<br>
 </samp>